trevyn/turbosql/README.md

 SELECT rowid, name, age, image_jpg FROM person
 ```

-Queries with SQL predicates are also generated and validated at compile time.
+Queries with SQL predicates are also assembled and validated at compile time.
 Note that SQL types vs Rust types for parameter bindings are not currently checked at compile time.

 ```rust-no-test
 let people = select!(Vec<Person> "WHERE age > ?", 21);